 Despite its thickness, this mat is surprisingly lightweight, weighing just 1.4 kg (3.1 pounds).
 Therefore, many yogis love using it for outdoor practices.
 It also comes with an easy cinch strap, making it effortless to secure and sling over your shoulder.

 Although it’s an extra thick yoga mat, it gives decent stability thanks to its dual-sided, textured ridges that help increase traction and reduce slippage.
-It is made from Nitrile Butadiene rubber foam and comes in 9 color choices.
+It is made from Nitrile Butadiene rubber foam and has 9 color choices.

 The renowned Manduka PRO is seen in yoga studios worldwide and loved by yogis everywhere.
 At 6mm thick, it has the ideal yoga mat thickness for home or studio use, protecting the most sensitive joints while giving superior stability.